 Can you identify the verb phrases by their commonly known tenses?

-Reminder: verb conjugation means changing the form of the verb to suit the pronoun.
+Reminder: to conjugate a verb is to change the verb's form to suit the pronoun.

-As in Chinese – the most oft-cited language when comparing these grammar structures, time in Indonesia is indicated by writing when the action or event happened at the start of the sentence:
+Like in Chinese – the most commonly cited language when comparing grammar structures - in Indonesia, you indicate time by writing when the action or event occurred at the beginning of the sentence.
+For example:

 Yesterday I go to learn English.